Top 22 Examples of New Product Release Emails (2026)

 8. Airtable

-In this edition of Airtable’s monthly newsletter, the product update email leads with a story about automating repetitive work—then it introduces its new option that helps you preserve records, bases, and databases and reuse them infinitely whenever you need to.
+In this edition of Airtable’s monthly newsletter, the email leads with a story about automating repetitive work and then introduces a new option enabling you to preserve records and databases so that you can continuously reuse them.

-For one, it leads with a story, pivots to the explanation quickly, and has a hard-to-miss CTA.
+This email is effective because it leads with a relevant and engaging story, pivots to the value proposition quickly, and has a hard-to-miss CTA.

 new-feature-update-email-example-airtable